roc-streaming/roc-toolkit/docs/sphinx/building/scons_options.rst

                               path to the fully built pulseaudio source directory used when building pulseaudio
                                 modules
-  --build-3rdparty=BUILD_3RDPARTY
+  --with-openfec-includes=WITH_OPENFEC_INCLUDES
+                              path to the directory with OpenFEC headers (it should contain lib_common and lib_stable
+                                subdirectories)
+  --with-openfec-libs=WITH_OPENFEC_LIBS
+                              path to the directory with OpenFEC library (it should contain libopenfec.so or similar) --build-3rdparty=BUILD_3RDPARTY
                               download and build specified 3rdparty libraries,
                                 pass a comma-separated list of library names